PragTob/web-go/POSSIBLE_IMPROVEMENTS.md

 * have a virtually extended board where fields that are not in the field are `NEUTRAL` to avoid range checks.
 * lazy operations (Iterator/Enumerator like) when possible, such as finding a neighboring friendly stone
 * make neighbour stones methods not create separate arrays (add them straight to it)
+* Avoid creating stone objects all of the time (`get_stone` function)
+  * put actual stone objects on the board to be returned (becomes more viable once we don't copy the damn board anymore)
+  * just pass around x, y and the color all the time (ewwwwwwww)

 ## Algorithmic
 MCTS improvements & co.